Dominican Americans: Race and identity

 Since 1980, the Census Bureau has asked U.S. residents to classify their race separately from their Hispanic origin, if any.

 In 2010, 29.6% of Dominican Americans responded that they were white, while 12.9% considered themselves black.
 A majority of 57.5% chose the category 'Other race'.

 Dominican NYCDOC officers in the Dominican day parade, New York.

-The prevalence of the 'other race' category probably reflects the large number of people who identify as mixed tri-racial ancestry in the Dominican Republic, where 73% of the population identified as of mixed, ' similar to other Caribbean Hispanics.
-Genetically, some are tri-racial, however, having also Taíno Native American ancestry.
-Taíno ancestry among Dominican Americans usually hovers around 10-20% on average, with West/Central African ancestry hovering between 20 and 40% on average, and Southern European ancestry hovering between 50 and 70%.
-Spaniard ancestry tends to be strongest in the interior Cibao region (~70), while African is strongest in the southeast plain.
+The prevalence of the 'other race' category probably reflects the large number of people who identify as mixed tri-racial ancestry in the Dominican Republic, where 73% of the population identified as of mixed, similar to other Caribbean Hispanics.
+According to recent genealogical DNA studies of Dominicans, the genetic makeup is predominantly European and Sub-Saharan African, with a lesser degree of Native American ancestry.
+Spaniard ancestry tends to be strongest in the interior Cibao region (60-80% average), while African is strongest in the southeast plain.

 Dominican flag dress in Dominican Day Parade.

 According to the 2013 Pew Research Center survey there is an estimation about 1.8 million of Dominican origin that are residing in the United States which account for 3.3% of the US Hispanic population in 2013.
 When they were asked to identify themselves about 66% of them said they used the term 'Dominican', 16% use 'Americans', and 17% use the terms 'Hispanic' or 'Latino'.
 Those that prefer the term Hispanic is 29%, 11% prefer the term 'Latino', and the rest have no preference for either of the terms 'Latino' and Hispanic.
 When they were asked if they believed to be American about 53% did see themselves as American, 49% Hispanic adults were more likely to see themselves as typical American than the 44% that saw themselves different from the typical American.
 More than 55% of Dominican Americans are foreign-born.